kulbir-ahluwalia/Learning-to-use-terminal-git-tmux-jupyter/README.md

 To add the new file:-
 ```
  git add OOP_practice_instances1.py
+ git add *    #to add all the files in the current working directory
+ git add .    #alternate way to add all the files in the current working directory
+ git add --all  #to add all files in the folder irrespective of your current working directory
+ git add --A    #alternate way to add all files in the folder irrespective of your current working directory

 ```
 To commit the file and save the changes with a custom comment describing the changes:-